You might find my choice of words, CareGivers ScareTakers, interesting.

 NEPHEW REMOVED FROM WILL

 A son of one of two sisters retired to his home town to take care of his aging mother and her sister, his aunt.
-The two sisters had a caregiver who became a huge influence over them.
-Through her influence and another person she led the sisters to, they were peruaded to change their will and leave their money to a local charity and completely exclude the rightful heir.
+The two sisters had a friend/caregiver who became a huge influence over them.
+Through her influence, she persuaded the sisters to change their will and leave their money to a local charity and completely exclude the rightful heir.